malinlarsson/courses/annotation/2017/practical_session/ExcerciseMakerCompareAnnot.md

 As with many tasks within bioinformatics, it is always a great idea to first look around for existing solutions.
 In the case of comparing annotations, there are in fact options already out there.
 One such example is genometools, which we have briefly used before.

-First you need to write the path of librabries,  you will need,  in the bash\_profile to perform the following analyses.
+First you need to write the path of libraries,  you will need,  in the bash\_profile to perform the following analyses.

 *~/annotation\_course/course\_material/lib/install\_perllib\_missing.sh*